 In a school without a council, the Principal shall appoint a School Planning Committee comprised of four (4) teachers, four (4) parents, and a community person.
 The high school(s) shall include a student on the committee.
 The community person shall not be a teacher, spouse of a teacher, or a parent of child(ren) attending the District schools.

-The primary purposes of the SIP shall be:
+The primary purposes of the CSIP shall be:

 To improve student achievement on state and federal mandated testing/accountability instruments; and